erik-butz/butz-sleeper-draft-aid/README.md

   - ~~Look into bucket storage for json files~~ (No longer needed, storing data in Mongodb Collection)
     - ~~Refactor to package up .csv files or store positions on tables in mongodb~~ (Done 7/12)
 - Use Chakra UI to improve the UI
+- Figure out how to filter Kickers (No Sleeper ID for them in DB)
 - Add ability to search by sleeper draft ID
   - Textbox asking for draft id, then loads page and rankings
 - Add top 200 rankings from another similar spot